gagni555/gagni555/README.md

 <h1 align="center">Hi 👋, I'm Dwight</h1>
 <h3 align="center">A university student that context engineers (🤓) with R&B music in the background for fun!</h3>

-- 🔭 I’m currently working on **private machine learning & automation** repositories for my personal portfolio in future applications
+- 🔭 I’m currently working on **private machine learning & automation repositories and possible software startups (benched)** for my personal portfolio in future applications

 - 🌱 I’m currently a freshman in a dual-degree in **Data Science & Business Administration**